 While running a tech startup was not Meisels’ initial plan, technology has always played a major role in her life.
-Meisels started coding when she was 11 on a Radioshack TRS 80, learning using BASIC to program her computer.
-In the early 1980’s, having a computer was uncommon, and knowing how to program one was an extremely rare skill, making Meisels an outlier among her peers.
-Despite her skills at programming, Meisels decided to study chemistry at Penn but later turned away from STEM and towards the humanities as she pursued dual degrees in European history and multinational management from Wharton.
+Meisels started coding when she was 11 on a RadioShack TRS 80, learning using BASIC to program her computer.
+In the early 1980’s, having a computer was uncommon and knowing how to program one was an extremely rare skill, making Meisels an outlier among her peers.
+Despite her skills at programming, Meisels decided to study biochemistry at Penn, but later turned away from STEM and towards the humanities as she pursued dual degrees in European history in the College of Arts and Sciences and multinational management from Wharton.
 At the time her plan was to eventually enter the world of diplomacy and international relations after earning a law degree.
-To save up for law school, Meisels worked at Anderson Consulting (now Accenture), eventually matriculating to Fordham University in New York for Law School.
+To save up for law school, Meisels worked as a software developer at Anderson Consulting (now Accenture) and Lotus Development Corp, eventually matriculating to Fordham University in New York for Law School.

 During law school, Meisels took classes all day and moonlighted as a developer to pay for her expenses living in the Big Apple.
 When it came time to graduate, she had a decision to make: would she go directly into the public sector or make a pitstop in the glamorous private sector to start her career?
 Meisels’ had developed a strong mentor-mentee relationship with her best friend’s stepmother, the Ambassador to Slovenia, who advised her to “Go to a large law firm first and have them train you.”
 This ended up becoming a pivotal decision in Meisels’ career.
 In fact, Meisels’ number one piece of advice for young people is “to find mentors in your area” because “people love to help people.”